Four Beasts in One

 four successive kingdoms.
 The first, the winged lion, undoubtedly symbolizes

 Babylon.
-The second, the bear with one side “raised higher than the other,”
+The second, the bear with one side “raised higher than the other”

-most likely represents the Medo-Persian Empire that overthrew Babylon.
-And in Daniel,
+represents the Medo-Persian Empire that overthrew Babylon - (Daniel 2:38, 8:20, 11:1-2).

 The third beast with four wings and four